CesiumGS/3d-tiles/specification/Metadata/README.md

 ### Classes

 Classes represent categories of similar entities, and are defined by a collection of one or more properties shared by the entities of a class.
-Each class has a unique ID within the schema, and each property has a unique ID within the class, allowing stable external references to both.
+Each class has a unique ID within the schema, and each property has a unique ID within the class, to be used for references within the schema and externally.

 ### Properties

 Properties describe the type and structure of values that may be associated with entities of a class.
-Except when a property is required, it may not be present on all entities of a class.
+Entities may omit values for a property, unless the property is required.
 Entities must not contain values other than those defined by the properties of their class.

 > **Example:** The following example shows the basics of how classes describe the types of metadata.
 A `building` class describes the heights of various buildings in a dataset.
 Likewise, the `tree` class describes trees that have a height, species, and leaf color.
 >